 Hard corals such as this provides fish and other marine animals a great place to hide.
 Many are covered with tiny crustaceans, worms, and plankton that fish eat.
 However, hard corals are also home to gnathids, tiny ectoparasites that latch on to fish when the latter hide to sleep.

-The tentacles of this anemone sway gently with the mild current.
+The tentacles of this soft coral sway gently with the mild current.
 The ends of the tentacles seem to glitter like stars.
 Beautiful!

 Later, after an hour or so of admiring the Coral Garden, we headed to a quiet beach to have a simple, picnic-style lunch.
 We crammed together under a small overhang to shield ourselves from the harsh glare of the noon-time sun.